The next academic year starts in April 2020.

 To issue a student visa, the Japanese Immigration Bureau requires that all students show the ability to support themselves.
 McGill University, Japan Campus estimates ¥5,000,000 (or equivalent in foreign currency) as the amount necessary to cover costs, including tuition, school fees, and living expenses, for the first year.
 The documents you submit should show where the money to pay for school and living expenses is actually coming from.

-Students can submit documents in their own name or, if you do not have the full amount, a financial guarantor, such as a parent, relative or acquaintance, can submit documents on your behalf to meet the ¥5,000,000 requirement.
+You can submit documents in your own name or, if you do not have the full amount, a financial guarantor, such as a parent, relative or acquaintance, can submit documents on your behalf to meet the ¥5,000,000 requirement.
 The guarantor must submit documents in his or her name that reflect their current financial situation, and must be dated within three months of the visa application deadline.
 The guarantor must complete the Letter of Sponsorship which will be provided by the office.

 Financial viability can be proved by submitting any combination of the following documents: